asadali2468/copilot-preferred-model/README.md

 # Copilot Preferred Model Chrome Extension

-A Chrome extension that allows you to set and maintain your preferred AI model preference in GitHub Copilot.
-This extension ensures your chosen model (like GPT-4, Claude, etc.) is consistently used across all your Copilot interactions.
+A Chrome extension that allows you to set and maintain your preferred AI model preference in Microsoft Copilot.
+This extension ensures your chosen model preference is consistently used across all your Copilot interactions at [copilot.microsoft.com](https://copilot.microsoft.com/).

 ## Features